ibm-cloud-docs/vpc/file_storage_vpc_manage.md

 1. Navigate to the list of file shares.
 In the [{{site.data.keyword.cloud_notm}} console](https://{DomainName}/vpc-ext){: external}, go to **menu icon ![menu icon](../../icons/icon_hamburger.svg) > VPC Infrastructure > Storage > File Shares**.

-2. Click **Create** to provision a new file share.
-For existing file shares, select a file share to view its details.
+2. Select a file share to view its details.

 3. On the file share details page, user tags next to the file share name.
 Click the pencil icon to edit tags.